 We have chosen to maintain some social distancing and other mitigation measures, including the use of face covering use (unless exempt) until otherwise announced, to ensure the highest standards of safety for our visitors, staff and animals.

 In effect from February 15th 2022 the following will continue.

 We would request visitors to do the following although it is no longer mandatory by law.

 The zoo will not be providing any close animal encounters for this season but some outdoor meet and greet sessions throughout the day and there will be 2 encounter sessions at 12.00pm and 2.00pm in the enclounter zone as advertised on the day with activity boards outside the relevant enclosures.

-We apologise for this inconvenience but we would appreciate your understanding for this summer period.
-We would hope to revert to “normal” from November 3rd (our winter schedule) subject to any new government guidelines.
+We apologise for this inconvenience but we would appreciate your understanding for this winter period.

 Click here to download a map of the zoo